mischimel/eLibraryReinach/README.md

 The following picture gives some information about the colours used in the mock up and also more ideas for possible (further) improvements can be seen.
 <img src="https://github.com/michimel/electronic-library/blob/ee7028520188dfe829191a6deb34d2bc659b15c7/images/Mock%20up/6%20info,%20improvements.png"> <br>

-## Realization of frontend functionality *here screenshots of the final design from budibase*
+## Realization of frontend functionality
+TODO: *here screenshots of the final design from budibase preview*

-# 7. Demonstrator *Integration of frontend and backend to realize an end-to-end application consuming REST APIs from the web service*
+# 7. Demonstrator
-**link to video, shows the budibase preview and what you can do with it.**
+TODO: *link to video. the video shows the budibase preview and demonstates and explains the functonalities of the web application.*